vladimirMihylov/about-me/README.md

 ### Education

-Graduated from Leningrag State Uni in 2021.
-Bachelor's in Pegagogics
+Graduated from Leningrad State Uni in 2021.
+Bachelor's in Pedagogics

 ### Job Experience